 How to know which type of credentials your site uses

-If the site is set up for single sign-on credentials, generally your site administrator will notify you, and you use the same user name and password you do for signing in to other programs in your organization.
+If your site is set up for single sign-on (SSO) credentials, generally your site admin will notify you, and you use the same user name and password you do for signing in to other programs in your organization.

-If you are not sure how the site is set up or which credentials to use, check with your Tableau Online site administrator.
+If you are not sure how the site is set up or which credentials to use, check with your Tableau Online site admin.

 To sign in (includes Tableau Online URL)

 Do one of the following, depending on where you're signing in:

 When signing in from: Do this: A web browser Enter the Tableau Online URL into the address bar: https://online.tableau.com Tableau Desktop, to publish or access content Select Server > Sign In, and enter the Tableau Online URL: http://online.tableau.com Tableau Desktop, to sign in to Tableau Bridge Select Server > Start Tableau Bridge Client.
 Tableau Mobile app Tap Sign In, and then tap Connect to Tableau Online.

 On the Tableau Online sign-in page, do one of the following: